What is “VAT in the Digital Age (ViDA)”?

 Compliance strategies also need to be revised, especially regarding the reverse charge procedure and the new taxation rules for platforms.
 Regular training of finance teams and collaboration with tax advisors will help meet legal requirements in advance.

-Companies should also launch pilot projects for digital reporting formats and ensure that their interfaces to authorities function smoothly.
+In addition, pilot projects for digital reporting formats should be launched and ensure that their interfaces with government authorities function smoothly.
 Those who act now can reduce administrative efforts, ensure compliance, and gain long-term competitive advantages.

 6. Unified VAT system:

-The new regulations aim to harmonise the VAT system within the EU and thus reduce administrative barriers for businesses.
-Companies operating internationally will benefit from a standardised and simplified system.
+The new regulations aim to harmonise the VAT system within the EU and thereby reduce the administrative hurdles for businesses.
+Internationally operating companies will benefit from a standardised and simpler system.

 But how can this harmonisation be integrated by your company?

 From GEFEG’s perspective, several aspects are of central importance: the standardisation and continuous maintenance of data exchange formats plays a decisive role.
 GEFEG solutions support companies in efficiently implementing standardised electronic invoice formats and reporting procedures.
-The software also helps to ensure compliance with new EU regulations.
-Another advantage of GEFEG tools is the ability to check and validate data based on harmonised VAT regulations – which makes it even easier to remain compliant with legal requirements.
+In addition, GEFEG’s software helps to comply with new EU regulations.
+Another advantage of the GEFEG software tools is the ability to check and validate exchange data against the harmonised VAT regulations – which further facilitates compliance with legal requirements.

 Why should businesses act now?

-The new ViDA requirements are not only a legal obligation, but also offer companies numerous opportunities to optimise their internal data structures in a targeted manner.
-Companies that get to grips with the upcoming changes at an early stage can realise the following benefits:
+The introduction of the new ViDA requirements is not only a legal obligation, but also offers companies numerous opportunities to optimise their internal data structures in a highly targeted manner.
+If companies get to grips with the coming changes at an early stage, they will be able to reap the following benefits:

-✅ Increased efficiency and error reduction: e-invoicing enables faster and error-free handling of VAT processes.
+- Increased efficiency and error reduction: Electronic invoicing enables faster and error-free handling of VAT processes.

-✅ Improved compliance: The new rules provide a clearer and more secure way to declare VAT, reducing the risk of penalties or errors.
+- Better compliance: The new rules provide a clearer and safer way to declare VAT, reducing the risk of penalties or errors.

-✅ Reduced complexity in cross-border trade: By harmonising VAT rules, international trade is simplified and businesses can benefit from standardised processes.
+- Reduced complexity in cross-border trade: The harmonisation of VAT regulations simplifies international trade and companies can benefit from uniform processes.

 Act now and shape the transformation with GEFEG!

 GEFEG supports you with modern solutions that allow you to analyse and implement the new requirements for digital data in your IT systems quickly and efficiently.
-We offer customised tools and consulting services that optimally prepare your company for the digital changes.
+We offer customised software solutions and consulting services that optimally prepare your company for digital change.

 Don’t miss out – act now!
 Take action and secure a digital advantage for your company.
 Get in touch with us and find out as early as possible what changes you need and what support GEFEG can offer you to achieve strategic advantages in implementing the new ViDA requirements.